waterlili/SweatSalt/docs/SaltStack.md

 this will delete all minions
 ---
 > salt '*' test.ping</br>
 It will get ping of all server which act as minion
 ---
-salt-key -L</br>
----
 > salt-key --accept=fox1
 Minion Configuration